-Priority will be given to unique training opportunities such as an additional year of training associated with or following a fellowship program.
-Training experiences that immerse the applicant in a new and unique academic environment is encouraged as trainees benefit from the interactions and cultural experiences of new training environments.
+Priority will be given to unique training opportunities such as an additional year of training associated with or following a fellowship/residency training program.
+Training experiences that immerse the applicant in a new and unique academic environment are encouraged, as trainees benefit from the interactions and cultural experiences of new training environments.

 The scholarship will support unique training opportunities for one year in General Obstetrics and Gynecology, Maternal Fetal Medicine, Gynecologic Oncology, Reproductive Endocrinology or other women’s health specialties.
 The training categories include: